-Aquila is Italian for eagle - so where better for Aquila Caffe Bar than along Eagle St. This Italian-style space has a rustic fit-out and is serving up breakfast to suit any mood - from acai bowls to eggs benedict.
+Aquila is Italian for eagle - so where better for Aquila Caffe Bar to sit than along Eagle St. This Italian-style space has a rustic fit-out and is serving up breakfast to suit any mood - from acai bowls to eggs benedict.

 The Bagel Boys specialise in traditional kettle-boiled bagels that are mixed, rolled, boiled and baked fresh every single day.
 Sink your teeth into breakfast options like the BRAT (bacon, rocket, aoli and tomato), smoked salmon with cream cheese, and blueberry with your choice of spread.

 Hidden down a graffiti-clad laneway on George St, Bean is a hidey hole in the CBD for the caffeine lovers and the 5.01pm clubbers.
 Bean use Bellissimo coffee beans to pour a mean coffee, cold brews are made onsite daily on both regular and soy milk.

 If you’re walking along Adelaide St, your nose will most likely be drawn to the heavenly aromas of Botero.
 Housed in a three-storey, renovated, heritage-listed building, settle in and start your work day with a delicious and hearty breakfast.
 Our breakfast pick is certainly the french toast with ice cream, banana and yogurt.

 Find a space in Brew's dimmed rustic basement to indulge in all-day breakfast with a spectacular cup of coffee.
 If you're on the run, simply grab a bagel and coffee before dashing off.